YR/data-store/README.md

 ## Handlers

-In principle, the handlers API is similar to route matching in server frameworks, allowing you to match a method and key with a handler function.
-In practive, this enables observation, delegation, and side effects for the following methods:
+In principle, the handlers API is similar to route matching in server frameworks, allowing you to match a method and key (url path) with a handler function.
+In practive, this enables observation, delegation, middleware, and side effects for the following methods:

 **`DataStore`**
 - `get`